spapageo/lapis-fr/README.md

 You can replace these with any fonts you prefer, or leave them as is to use the default fonts your operating system uses.
 If you want a recommendation, we like Hiragino fonts (the default on macOS) and Noto CJK fonts.
 If you see Chinese instead of Japanese kanji or if you are unsure about this, read [this guide](https://learnjapanese.moe/font/).

+### How can I change the bold color?

+In case you have the sentence in front with the word bolded, it is bolded in gray.
+If you want to change that color, look for `#7d8590` (it's after a `--bold:` block) and change it for whatever color you want by inputting the hexcode corresponding to that color.
+You can find a hexcode selectors online if you don't know what your color is.

 ### How can I move the sentence on mobile?

 If you want to move a sentence above or below the definition on mobile, follow these steps: